 Now that Synder knows your total income and COGS, it subtracts the COGS to determine your gross profit or gross margin – the profit you’ve earned from selling your goods and services.

 4. Calculating operating expenses

-The next thing is calculating all of your operating expenses – the costs spent on running your business (administrative, general or selling): fees, rent, utilities, payroll, maintenance, etc. Synder labels the total number as ‘Total Expenses’.
-For example, if you’re running a SaaS company, your expected costs typically include salaries, web hosting fees, software subscriptions, hardware repairs, equipment purchases, transport and advertising fees.
-See what Synder has to offer to SaaS companies here.
+The next thing is calculating all of your operating expenses – the costs spent on running your business (administrative, general, or selling): fees, rent, utilities, payroll, maintenance, etc. Synder labels the total number as ‘Total Expenses’.
+For example, if you’re running a SaaS company, your expected costs typically include salaries, web hosting fees, software subscriptions, hardware repairs, equipment purchases, and transport and advertising fees.

 5. Obtaining net operating income